Skip to content

 Username Hydrolix user account with read privileges. username@domain.tld

-Hydrolix supports query access for clients using HTTP basic auth and authorization (bearer) tokens associated with user or service accounts.
+Hydrolix supports query access using HTTP basic authentication and authorization (bearer) tokens for user or service accounts.
 See access enforcement.
-Tableau ClickHouse Connector is unable to set an HTTP Authorization header on the request.
-The Authorization header is required to use service account or user auth tokens.
+The Tableau ClickHouse Connector can't set an HTTP Authorization header, which is required for service account or user authentication tokens.

-Connecting with Tableau requires HTTP basic auth with user credentials.
+The ClickHouse Connector requires HTTP basic authentication with user credentials.

 Create a connection in Tableau⚓︎